-Appeals for England and Wales are dealt with by the Planning Inspectorate.
+Appeals are dealt with by the Planning Inspectorate.

 Before you submit an appeal, you should arrange a discussion with the planning officer who dealt with the application to see if an alternative proposal might be more acceptable.
 Depending on the advice given you may then wish to make a further application.

-You can also appeal for non-determination if we do not issue a decision within the 8 week, 13 week or 16 week target date (unless you have agreed in writing to an extension of time).
-If you appeal for non-determination the decision process is taken out of our hands.
+If we do not issue a decision within the 8 week, 13 week or 16 week target date (unless you have agreed in writing to an extension of time) you can appeal for non-determination.
+If you appeal for non-determination the decision is processed by the Planning Inspectorate.

-If you do decide to appeal, you must do within six months of the date of the decision, or within two months if it relates to an advertisement application.
-For householder appeals, the time limit is 12 weeks from the date of the decision.
+If you do decide to appeal, you must do so within six months of the date of the decision for most applications, however

 Householder and Minor Commercial Development applications must be submitted within 12 weeks from the date of the decision,

 Advertisement applications must be submitted within 8 weeks from the date of the decision,